ringcentral/rc-unified-crm-extension/docs/crm/insightly.md

-# Setting up the Unified CRM extension for Insightly
+# Setting up App Connect for Insightly

 Growing businesses across the globe rely on Insightly to help them build lasting customer relationships.
 Insightly delivers a platform that can take businesses to the next level: a powerful CRM, plus marketing automation, a customer service app, and an integration tool.